-It is therefore felt that the shrinkage relationships are subject to question and it would be desirable to have additional specimens in order to estimate shrinkage.
-Nevertheless, the error introduced probably is very small when the creep behavior of specimens subjected to a uniaxial stress of 2400 psi is analyzed, since the strains resulting from this load are relatively large.
+Thus, the shrinkage relationships are subject to question and additional specimens would be needed in order to estimate shrinkage.
+Nevertheless, the error in the analysis of the creep behavior of specimens subjected to a uniaxial stress of 2400 psi is probably small, since the strains resulting from this load are relatively large.
 However, the error will have a significant effect on the estimated creep behavior of the specimens loaded with a uniaxial stress of 600 psi.
 Therefore, emphasis will be placed on the creep behavior of the specimens subjected to a stress of 2400 psi.